The senior-studio alternative to Toptal

 Codivox is the other model: a managed senior-engineering studio.
 We run the project and are accountable for the outcome - AI-accelerated to move fast, human-reviewed so it ships production-ready.

-Marketplace, network, in-house, or studio?
+Vetted network, in-house, or managed studio?

 There's no single "best" - there's a best fit for your project.
 Here's the honest breakdown of each model.